Skip to main content

 Checklist

-Below is quick information to assist you in completing your application.
-Each paragraph applies to an application for either a sealing or an expungement unless noted.
+On this page, we have provided information to assist you in completing your application for sealing or expunging your record.
+Each paragraph applies to an application for either a sealing or an expungement, unless noted.
 The State Attorney’s Office cannot give legal advice.

-1. Obtain an Application and instructions from the Florida Department of Law Enforcement website, www.fdle.state.fl.us.
+1. Obtain an Application from the Clerk of the Court’s Office

-NOTE: The application is the same for both a sealing and an expungement; however, your Petition and Order must a) specify the option you are pursuing, and b) specify the same option.
+NOTE: The application is the same for both sealing and expunging a record; however, your petition and order must a) specify the option you are pursuing, and b) specify the same option.

 The petitioner cannot have any criminal convictions or juvenile adjudications for any crime specified in Florida Statute 943.051(3)(B) prior to the date of the petition.